 GULIK, Robert Hans van.
-Zutphen 9.8.1910 — the Hague 24.9.1967.
+Zutphen, Guelderland 9.8.1910 — the Hague 24.9.1967.
 Dutch Sinologist, Diplomat and Author, began his career as an Indologist.
-Son of Willem van G., a physician serving in colonial army, and Bertha Ruiter, spent the years 1914-23 in Java.
-Then school in Nijmegen.
-Studies of law, Sanskrit and Chinese at Utrecht (Gonda & Ferguson) and Leiden.
-As student also assisted Uhlenbeck with Blackfoot materials.
+Son of Willem van G., a physician serving in colonial army, and Bertha Ruiter, spent the years 1914-23 in Surabaya and Batavia (Jakarta) in Java.
+Then school in Nijmegen, privately learned Sanskrit and Chinese.
+As schoolboy he also assisted Uhlenbeck with Blackfoot materials.
+From 1930 studies of law, Sanskrit and Chinese at Leiden and Utrecht (Gonda & Ferguson).
 Ph.D.
-Utrecht 1935 on the influence of Indian mythology in East Asia.
-Joined the foreign service, served in 1935-42 in Tokyo, 1942 in New Delhi, 1943-46 in Chongqing, 1946-48 in Washington, 1948-51 in Tokyo, 1952-53 in New Delhi, 1956-59 in Beirut, 1959-62 in Kuala Lumpur, and finally 1965-67 as Dutch Ambassador in Tokyo.
+1935 Utrecht on the influence of Indian mythology in East Asia.
+Joined the foreign service, served in 1935-42 in Tokyo, 1942 in New Delhi, 1943-45 in Chongqing, after a while in the Hague in 1947-49 in Washington, 1949-53 in Tokyo, 1953-54 in New Delhi, 1954-56 in Beirut, 1956-62 in Kuala Lumpur, and finally 1965-67 as Dutch Ambassador in Tokyo.
 In 1967 he was appointed Professor of Far Eastern Cultural History at Utrecht, but died soon.
 In Chongqing he married 1943 Shui Shifang, three sons and one daughter.

-RvG was mainly a Sinologist, interested in Indian influence and in Chinese arts and scholarly traditions, and continued with research during the years as diplomat.
+R. van Gulik was mainly a Sinologist, interested in Indian influence and in Chinese arts and scholarly traditions, and continued with research with great industry during the years as diplomat.
+Also his office he conducted with great industry and rised quickly in the hierarchy.
 He was himself skilled calligrapher and played well Chinese lute.
 From the real historical model and from the Chinese literary tradition he created the figure of Judge Dee and wrote several detective stories on him.

 Publications: Diss.
 Hayagrīva.
 The Mantrayāna Aspect of Horse-cult in China and Japan.
 8+105 p.
 14 fig. Intern.
 Archiv f.
 Ethnogr.
 33. Leiden 1935.